Laisbrunet/Laisbrunet/README.md

 -  I am a student of Accounting Sciences and Programming by the DIO platform
 -  I dedicate myself to C#, Python, JavaScript and HTTML languages
 -  The programming showed me a world of possibilities and I love to embark on this wonderful journey ✈️
--  How to reach me, E-mail:laisbrunettomaz@gmail.com
+-  How to reach me - e-mail: laisbrunettomaz@gmail.com

 <!---